jjricks6/serverless-workshop/README.md

 2. Scroll down to line 67, and replace the example URL with your API URL that you copied when you created your API.
 Add '/shake' to the end of your url. ![](./pictures/Code_replace.png)
 3. Save the file.
-4. In the console run:
+4. In the console (or windows command line) run:
 ```
 npm run build
 ```
+(If you are getting an error at this step, it is possible you did not install node.js correctly.
+Take a look at the guide I referenced in the prerequisites again to ensure there were no mistakes.)

 5. Once the project is built, a dist folder will be created.
 The files inside this folder will need to be uploaded to S3.
 We will cover how to do that next!

 ## Uploading our Files to S3